Welcome to TM Hughes & Son Electrical Services Ltd. Whatever your Electrical requirements, we can serve you.

 Our Southend Electricians can add new sockets to your home in any location of your choice.

 Additionally, we can install sockets into new build properties and extensions.

-Sockets are powered by live, neutral and earth cable connected to your consumer unit.
+Sockets are powered by live, neutral and earth cables connected to your consumer unit.

-The cable runs around your home, connecting to other sockets on the way and finally back to the consumer unit, this installation known in the Electrical trade as the ‘ring main’.
+The cable runs around your home, connecting to other sockets on the way and finally back to the consumer unit.
+This installation is known in the Electrical trade as the ‘ring main’.

 The live cable connects to the back of the faceplates so you can plug in and power your appliances.

-The faceplates screw into backboxes that sit inside the wall (or sometimes on the wall).
-The backbox keeps the cable out the way, preventing electrocution.
+The faceplates screw into backboxes inside the wall (sometimes on the wall).
+The backbox keeps the cable out of the way, preventing electrocution.